-Students must earn a minimum cumulative undergraduate grade point average of 3.0 and a minimum 3.0 grade point average in their major coursework, with no individual course grade below a 2.0.
+Students must earn a minimum cumulative undergraduate grade point average of 3.0 and a minimum 3.25 grade point average in their major coursework, with no individual course grade below a 2.0.
 The Graduate Record Exam (GRE) is required.
-This is a new requirement effective with the 2014 application cycle.

-The following information highlights the average cumulative and major GPAs of enrolled Class of 2011.
-This information will allow you to assess your chances of admission and help in your planning process.
-It is important to note, however, that applicants are evaluated based on their own credentials and merit.
+The average cumulative grade point average is 3.69 and major grade point average is 3.8.
+This information will allow you to assess your chances of admission.
+It is important to note, however, that applicants are evaluated based on their credentials/merit as represented on their CSDCAS application.